Samhain: Name

 In Modern Irish and Scottish Gaelic the name is Samhain, while the traditional Manx Gaelic name is Sauin.
 It is usually written with the definite article An tSamhain (Irish), An t-Samhain (Scottish Gaelic), and Yn Tauin (Manx).
 Older forms of the word include the Scottish Gaelic spellings Samhainn and Samhuinn.
 The Gaelic names for the month of November are derived from Samhain.
 The Irish name for Samhain night is Oíche Shamhna (/ˈiːhə ˈhaʊnə/ EE-hə HOW-nə).

 The name of the superficially similar Galician festival of Samaín from the Cedeira comarca is etymologically unrelated, being derived from Latin sambucum 'elderberry'.

 Etymology

 These names all come from the Old and Middle Irish Samain or Samuin /sga/, the name for the festival held on 1 November in medieval Ireland.
 Traditionally, it is derived from proto-Indo-European semo ('summer').
 But as John T. Koch points out, it is unclear why a festival marking the beginning of winter would include the word for 'summer'.
 Linguist Joseph Vendryes contends that it is unrelated, saying that the Celtic summer ended in August.
-More recently, linguists Xavier Delamarre and Ranko Matasović have proposed that it derives from proto-Celtic *samoni ('reunion, assembly'), cognate with Old Norse saman, Gothic samana and Sanskrit samāná (all meaning 'together'), as well as the Old Irish term bech-samain ('bee swarm').
+More recently, linguists Xavier Delamarre and Ranko Matasović have proposed that it derives from proto-Celtic *samoni ('reunion, assembly'), cognate with Old Norse saman, Gothic samana and Sanskrit samāna (all meaning 'together'), as well as the Old Irish term bech-samain ('bee swarm').
 Delamarre further suggests it could refer to an "assembly of the living and the dead".